How to Write a Business Proposal Letter

 A business proposal letter is not a business plan

-• The presentation of a business idea
+• An overview of the business idea

 As ClientPoint stands out, a business letter proposal is a purposeful sales document formulated to illustrate how a business will carry out a project, give the value of the project to the prospective client, and ask for the client’s business.